NavyaG-lab/Tech-writer/onboarding/introduction.md

 ---

-First make sure you have access to [**databricks**](http://nubank.cloud.databricks.com), then there's this [Databricks Tutorial](https://docs.databricks.com/spark/latest/gentle-introduction/for-data-engineers.html) , designed for giving you an introduction to Spark running on Databricks, open the tutorial and click on `copy this link to import this notebook!` and click on `Copy Notebook` .
+First make sure you have access to [**databricks**](http://nubank.cloud.databricks.com), then there's this [Databricks Tutorial](https://docs.databricks.com/spark/latest/gentle-introduction/for-data-engineers.html) , designed for giving you an introduction to Spark running on Databricks, open the tutorial and click on `copy this link to import this notebook!` and copy the URL, then, go to you directory on Databricks `Workspace -> Users -> Your User` and click on the arrow and on `Import` paste the URL there and import it.
 Go through the notebook and then come back here :)

 Now the fun begins.